SuperEvilMegacorp/vainglory-assets/CONTRIBUTING.md

 ## How to contribute to the Vainglory Game Data Service Documentation

+### **Ooverview**
+This repository captures Vainglory specific issues with the Gamelocker Platform.
+Issues like data format, data structure and data correctness are all within the scope of this board.

+For platform related issues (those that affect every game title) including query parameters, endpoints, protocol issues, etc. please file a request in: https://github.com/gamelocker/platform

 ### **What to expect**

-Any Issues filed here are reviewed by our team and handled as quickly as we can.
+Any Issues filed here are reviewed by our team and handled as quickly as we can!

-#### Data Requests

-If the request is related to data being returned by the API, we will verify:
+We will verify:
   * Clarity - The request must be described in detail and be understandable by someone not familiar with the game.
+If you're concerned about a specific field, please include an example.
   * Examples - The request must include examples or in case of a Telemetry request propose a format.

-If your request is accepted, we will sort your Issue to one of the following Project boards:
+If your request is accepted, we will sort your Issue by priority into the Github project board.
-  * [API Project board](https://github.com/madglory/gamelocker-vainglory/projects/1) - Contains issues specifically related to the way the API works and the format in which data is returned.
-  * [DATA Project board](https://github.com/madglory/gamelocker-vainglory/projects/2) - Contains issues specifically having to do with missing or incorrect data.

-  These boards will organize as well as prioritize Issues and make them all avalible in one place.
+This board is used to organize as well as prioritize issues.
 Issues will be closed once the feature request or bug fix is rectified.

-#### API Requests

-Alternatively, if the request is related to the way the API works we will review the ticket and, if accepted, assign accordingly.

 ### **Do you have questions about to use that Game Data Service?**